fshowalter/movielog-archive/reviews/the-road-to-singapore-1931.md

 :imdb_id: tt0022321
 :grade: C
 ---
 There's a shot in _The Road to Singapore_ that sums up the film.
 It's night.
 Cross-fade from natives pounding jungle drums to a woman gazing out her bedroom window.
-The camera then pans out and up, across acres and acres of dark jungle to settle behind a man standing on his porch, gazing at the woman’s bungalow in the distance.
+The camera then pans out, away from her window, and up, across acres and acres of dark jungle to settle behind a man standing on his porch, gazing at the woman’s bungalow in the distance.
 Now granted, the shot's tracking over an obvious paper mache model, but kudos to director Alfred Green for trying.
 This is a movie whose reach simply exceeds its grasp.

 The woman in the shot is Doris Kenyon.
 She plays Phillipa.
 The man is William Powell.
 He plays Hugh.
 The setting is Khota, a small tropical island in the Pacific.